homanchou/xr/book/build-your-own-webvr-site.md

   socket "/live", XrWeb.UserSocket, websocket: [connect_info: [session: @session_options]]
 ```

-Back in user_socket.ex comment out the default `use` macro and replace with this:
+Back in user_socket.ex comment out the default `use Phoenix.Socket` macro and replace with `use Phoenix.LiveView.Socket`.
+This allows `UserSocket` to share the `LiveView` Socket:

 ```elixir
   # use Phoenix.Socket